Policy & Procedures

 1. Obtaining a Campus ID Card

-Campus ID cards are issued by and administered through the Campus Card Office.
-The office is located at 423 Grace Hall.
+Campus ID Cards (Irish1Cards) are issued by and administered through the Campus Card Office, located at 423 Grace Hall.
 The initial campus ID card is issued at no cost to the cardholder.
 To request a campus ID card, a student or employee must present a valid government-issued picture ID or passport and his or her University of Notre Dame ndID (nine-digit account number).Upon verification of the requestor’s active status a head shot photo image is taken and the campus ID card is printed.
 New faculty and staff should first report to the Office of Human Resources and complete the new hire process before a card can be issued.

 2. Placing a Missing Campus ID Card on “Lost” Status